lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 title: "Leadership and AI: Strategic Decision Making in the Age of Human-Analogue Machines"
 subtitle: "An MBA Masterclass on Human-Machine Collaboration"
 abstract: |
-  As AI technologies reshape business landscapes across industries, leaders face fundamental questions about balancing automation with human judgment, managing information flows, and designing organizational decision-making structures.
+  As AI technologies reshape business landscapes across industries, leaders face fundamental questions about balancing automation with human judgment, managing information flows, and designing organisational decision-making structures.
 This masterclass builds on the ideas in *The Atomic Human* to provide MBA students with practical frameworks for understanding AI's strategic implications through the lens of information topography, decision-making architectures, and human-AI collaboration.

   Through a combination of conceptual frameworks, real-world case studies, and interactive exercises, participants will develop the critical thinking tools needed to lead organisations in the age of human-analogue machines.
 We'll explore how to strategically implement AI while maintaining human agency, building intelligent accountability, and creating organisational effectiveness in a world where machines increasingly mimic human capabilities.
 author: